-Many people become a carer and don’t even realise what has happened until one day they wake up exhausted.
-For most people, the role of carer happens when they already have a myriad of other responsibilities including work, school, university, parenting or being a partner.
+Many people often become a carer and don’t even realise that they have assumed this role.
+For most people, the role of carer also happens when they already have a myriad of other responsibilities such as work, school, university, parenting or being a partner.

-When people take on the role of carer it often means they must ‘give up’ another part of their life that is important to them and whilst most carers say they do so willingly, there is still an element of grieving.
+When people take on the role of carer it often means they must ‘give up’ another part of their life that is important to them.
+Whilst most carers say they do so willingly, there is still an element of grieving.
 Many carers report feeling loss at changes to the way they live their lives including:

 Research conducted by Carers Australia found carers had the lowest wellbeing of any large group in Australia.

-Health impacts are many and varied but include:
+Health impacts are many and varied but can include:

 Being chronically tired as a result of broken sleep and a lack of time for themselves can increase the risk of becoming unwell.
 Similarly, the ability to eat healthy food can also be reduced.
 Physical health issues such as back and neck problems are common in carers whose role requires them to lift and carry.

 As mentioned above, many carers find themselves thrust into the caring role and may not have had a choice to do so.
-This lack of choice, coupled with the suddenness that often goes with becoming a carer can generate strong emotions like anger and frustration.
+This lack of choice, coupled with the suddenness, that often goes with becoming a carer, can generate strong emotions like anger and frustration.
 This anger and frustration may manifest itself in the carer taking their anger and frustration out on the people around them including the person they are caring for.
 Feelings of guilt also frequently accompany such emotion.
 The incidence of depression is also high in people who fill the role of carer, along with drug and alcohol issues and in extreme cases a risk of self-harm or suicide.
+It’s important to recognise if you’re experiencing carer’s fatigue before you let it take an extreme toll on your emotional health.

 The demands of being a carer can impact on time with friends and family.
 It can also be difficult to prioritise opportunities associated with work and recreation.
 This can quietly erode connections with others, and even confidence socially.

-Research shows that 50% of carers are on low incomes (most likely because their caring role doesn’t allow them to fully participate in paid employment).
+Often carers, are on lower incomes.
+This is most likely because their caring role doesn’t allow them to fully participate in paid employment.
 The basics might be difficult to cover let alone the extra costs related to healthcare, travel, medications etc.

 Consider for a moment the advice given prior to a plane flight.
 The flight attendant instructs everyone on board to “put on your own oxygen mask first, before helping others”.
 Self-care is carers putting on their oxygen masks on first.